 Truly representative of the Maryland lifestyle, Grasonville is a hub for our local waterman, family owned restaurants serving fresh seafood, overnight accommodations and outdoor recreation.
 Out of the 5.2 square miles of land, 20 acres are water.
 According to the 2010 United States Census, the population of Grasonville is 3, 425.

 According to the 2010 United States Census, the town is a total 0.13 square miles, and the population was a mere 222.
 Queen Anne is a pleasant town of residences and local rural commerce.
 The border between Talbot County and Queen Anne’s County runs through the middle of town.

-Centreville (the County seat): has been the home to Queen Anne’s County Government since 1794.
-Centreville boast a beautiful historic downtown, waterfront park, restaurants, shops, and a Class A Business Park.
+The County Seat, located at the head of the Corsica River has been the home to Queen Anne’s County Government since 1794.
+Centreville boast a beautiful historic downtown, waterfront park, restaurants, shops, service businesses, and a Class A Business Park.

 According to the 2010 United States Census, this incorporated town is home to under 4,500 residents, and made up of about 2.45 square miles of land.